tboy1337/Windows-Package-Manager/README.md

    python main.py
    ```

 **Note**: The app will automatically prompt for administrator privileges via UAC if not already elevated.
-This ensures smooth, system-wide installations visible to all users.
 Winget must be available on your system.

 ## 🚀 Usage